binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-server.md

 Access the EC2 instance from [AWS Web Console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Home:). (use the `shared` account)

-Connect to the instance (connect button) using SSM.
+Connect to the instance (connect button) using SSM (Session Manager).

 Once in the instance terminal, paste the copied content in the to the authorized keys file: